What Are Shin Splints?

 Stretching is a key part of any running programme.
 In order to run our best, we need to do the maintenance work.
 It is best to stretch after exercise, when the muscles have warmed up.
 On the days when you are not running, still take 10 minutes in the evening to stretch out your calves and quads.
 This will make your next training session easier, and will help with 'tired leg' syndrome.

-Treating Shin Splints for Runners
+Shin Splints Recovery

-Unfortunately, it's impossible to say for sure.
+A: Unfortunately, it's impossible to say for sure.
 It depends on how acute the shin splints are.
 If you are able to stretch, ice or have a massage, then unless it is a severe case, you should be back training within a couple of weeks.
 Most importantly, don't give up!
 If you need more help, then make an appointment with a physiotherapist at one of our sports clinics.